| AS QUICK AS CAN BE based on

 The gas fire went out with a crack and gas began hissing through the pipe until Lee turned it off.
 "Observe,"she said; "a good print in the powder.
 Now, come next door with me, please."

 The lead in was disconnected from the tap on the heater.
-AI Thompson bent down and turned on the tap in the pipe and blew down the tube.
+Thompson bent down and turned on the tap in the pipe and blew down the tube.

 "It's old fashioned physics; an airlock.
 Works like a charm."

-Alicia Russell stared at Carol Dailey who was staring at Lee and looked genuinely horrified.
+Alicia Russell stared at Carol Knight who was staring at Lee and looked genuinely horrified.
 "But I don't know the slightest thing about pipes and locks or physics.
 All I know is gas marketing.
 For god's sake, speak up for me, Alicia --"

 "There's more," said Lee.
 She lifted the cloth that had covered the corner of the dresser.
 The rubber connection piece lay underneath on a sheet of paper.